rdodev/fastdriver/README.md

 ## Installing
 You have two options:

 1. via npm `sudo npm install -g fastdriver`

 2. clone this repo, `cd` into it, then run `sudo npm install -g .`

 ## Running
-Once installed, you write a FastDriver spec file.
+Once installed, you need to write a FastDriver spec file.
 Once done, you run:

 `$ fastdriver create <filename.yaml>`